Alex-AK/portfolio_v3/client/content/pages/about.md

 Currently working as the lead software developer with <a href="https://brainsquall.co" target="_blank" rel="noopener noreferrer">BrainSquall</a> and doing quality assurance and technical consultant with <a href="https://matrixmultiplier.com" target="_blank" rel="noopener noreferrer">Matrix Multiplier</a> and <a href="https://forumone.com" target="_blank" rel="noopener noreferrer">Forum One</a>.

 As a freelance software developer, my goal is to support you in building quality software and websites with an emphasis on pleasant user experience.
-I specialize in building simple, accessible, and performant applications.
+I specialize in building simple, accessible, and performant web applications.

 If you're looking to plan or prototype a new project, working on wireframes or designs, building an minimum viable product (MVP), or expanding an existing product, let's chat!